eggrobin/Nabuninuaihsus/notes/style.md

 The lower horizontal is aligned with the left horizontal (as in 𒁑), but that requires the 𒁹 to be lowered, which is inconsistent with our design of 𒊩 etc. (compare 𒊩 on P334154 r 10, also with a lowered 𒁹).
 So instead we lower the lower horizontal to fit the 𒊺.

+# 𒋝 SIG
+The 𒋙s seem to be more spaced out than in sign lists.
+Making it two 𒋙s with 0 bearings rather than packing it as close as 𒈫.